-Charlotte Overby (pronoun: she) is CLF’s Senior Program Director.
+Charlotte Overby (pronoun: she) is CLF’s Senior Field Director.
 Before joining CLF, she was Communications Director and Acting Executive Director of the Nevada Wilderness Project.
 She had the opportunity to step up the organization’s outreach, including co-producing “Walking the Line: New Energy in the Old West,” a film that aired on Nevada PBS stations and toured with the Wild & Scenic Film Festival to help advance the concept of “smart from the start” renewable energy development.
 For three years prior, she worked in Patagonia’s creative services department in Ventura, California.

 She has an MA in journalism from the University of Missouri and worked as a freelance writer and editor for a variety of publications, including field guides, Wildlife Conservation magazine, St. Louis Post-Dispatch, the online edition of the New York Times Magazine, and others, usually covering conservation and science issues.
 She was co-founder and director of Missouri River Relief, an organization that continues to measure its “results by the tons” of trash hauled from the river and by the thousands of kids who take river field trips.
 She lives in Santa Fe, New Mexico. [email protected]